 Crudden, A., Cmar, J. L., & McDonnall, M. C. (2017).
 Stress associated with transportation: A survey of persons with visual impairments.
 Journal of Visual Impairment & Blindness, 111(3), 219-230.

 For more information about the Transportation project, including links to an online short course and a variety of transportation resources, see the project overview page: A Customized Transportation Intervention.

-A Transportation Guide for Persons who are Blind or Have Low Vision: This comprehensive guide contains helpful information about finding and using transportation options, and is designed for persons with vision impairments or those who serve them.
+A Transportation Guide for Persons who are Blind or Have Low Vision: The second edition of this comprehensive guide contains updated information about finding and using transportation options, and is designed for persons with vision impairments or those who serve them.